Revision 16-2; Effective April 1, 2016

 - does not include a request for programs different from programs currently received by the applicant; and

-Earned Income — Income an individual receives for a certain degree of activity or work.
-Earned income entitles the individual to work-related deductions.
+Earned Income — Income an individual receives for a certain activity or work.

-Earned Income Tax Credits (EIC) — Payments from IRS to people with tax dependents and gross monthly earnings at or below levels established by the IRS.
+Earned Income Tax Credits (EIC) — Payments from the Internal Revenue Service (IRS) to people with tax dependents and gross monthly earnings at or below levels established by the IRS.

 Effective Month — The first month benefits can be affected based on the monthly cutoff date or applicable policy regarding advance and adequate notice of adverse action.

 Electronic Benefit Transfer (EBT) — A system that uses electronic technology to complete some or all of a benefit program's functional requirements.
-EBT involves computers, a variety of cards or types of cards, electronic funds transfer (EFT) techniques, ATMs, point-of-sale (POS) terminals, or other types of terminals, and software to complete the EBT process without the loss of program integrity or individual confidentiality.
+EBT involves computers, a variety of cards or types of cards, electronic funds transfer techniques, automated teller machines (ATMs), point-of-sale terminals or other types of terminals, and software to complete the EBT process without the loss of program integrity or individual confidentiality.

 Electronic Benefit Transfer (EBT) Account — A benefit account established by the EBT system in which HHSC deposits the household's benefits.
 There are two types of benefit accounts:

-- a food account that contains the household's SNAP benefits, and
+- a food account that contains the household's Supplemental Nutrition Assistance Program (SNAP) benefits, and

-- a cash account that contains the household's TANF grant amount.
+- a cash account that contains the household's Temporary Assistance for Needy Families (TANF) grant amount.

-The individual or his representative uses the Lone Star Card and a PIN to access benefits in the account(s).
+The individual or his representative uses the Lone Star Card and a personal identification number (PIN) to access benefits in the account(s).

-Electronic Benefit Transfer (EBT) Card — A plastic card called the Lone Star Card issued to primary and secondary cardholders that allows them access to the benefits in the EBT system.
-A stripe of magnetic material, which is machine-readable and allows for the activation of POS equipment, is affixed to the back of the card at the time of manufacture.
+Electronic Benefit Transfer (EBT) Card — A plastic card called the Lone Star Card issued to primary and secondary cardholders that allows the cardholders access to the benefits in the EBT system.
+A stripe of magnetic material, which is machine-readable and allows for the activation of point-of-sale equipment, is affixed to the back of the card at the time of manufacture.

-Electronic Benefit Transfer (EBT) Issuance Staff — An HHSC employee who answers EBT questions and accomplishes EBT card and PIN issuance for individuals in the local HHSC office.
+Electronic Benefit Transfer (EBT) Issuance Staff — An HHSC employee who answers EBT questions and accomplishes EBT card and personal identification number (PIN) issuance for individuals in the local HHSC office.

-Electronic Benefit Transfer (EBT) Regional Manager — A regional manager designated to oversee, monitor, lead regional planning and be a point of contact for EBT.
+Electronic Benefit Transfer (EBT) Regional Manager — A regional manager designated to oversee, monitor, lead regional planning, and act as a point of contact for EBT.

 Electronic Benefit Transfer (EBT) Representative — A primary cardholder other than the case name.
-This person has access to the EBT account for the EDG.
-This may be a TANF representative payee or protective payee, or a SNAP authorized representative for a resident of a Drug/Alcohol Treatment Center or Group Living Arrangement.
-See Alternate Payee.
+This person has access to the EBT account for the Eligibility Determination Group (EDG).
+This may be a Temporary Assistance for Needy Families (TANF) representative payee or protective payee or a Supplemental Nutrition Assistance Program (SNAP) authorized representative for a resident of a Drug/Alcohol Treatment Center or Group Living Arrangement.
+See alternate payee.

 Electronic Benefit Transfer (EBT) Vendor — One of the companies that performs EBT-related services for the state of Texas.

 Eligibility Determination Benefit Calculation (EDBC) — The process of applying program policy to household, non-financial, resource, income and deduction information entered in the Data Collection functional area.
-This information is used in the EDBC process to build EDGs and determine eligibility for programs and types of assistance.
-See Cascade Logic.
+This information is used in the EDBC process to build Eligibility Determination Groups (EDGs) and determine eligibility for programs and types of assistance.
+See cascade logic.

-Eligibility Determination Group (EDG) — Members of a household whose needs, resources, incomes and deductions are considered in determining eligibility for benefits.
-The EDG includes members who are eligible, and may include members who are not eligible for benefits.
+Eligibility Determination Group (EDG) — Members of a household whose needs, resources, income, and deductions are considered in determining eligibility for benefits.
+The EDG includes members who are eligible and may include members who are not certified for benefits.

 Emancipated Minor — A person under age 18 who has been married.
 The marriage must not have been annulled.

-Emergency Medical Condition — An eligibility requirement for Non-Immigrant and Undocumented Alien Medical Assistance for non-immigrants, undocumented aliens and certain legal permanent resident aliens.
+Emergency Medical Condition — An eligibility requirement for Emergency Medicaid for nonimmigrants, undocumented aliens and certain legal permanent resident aliens.
 It is a medical condition (including emergency labor and delivery) manifesting itself by acute symptoms of sufficient severity (including severe pain) that the absence of immediate medical attention could reasonably have been expected to result in: